 As you can see, this means that the pacing spikes on an ECG can be intermittent or absent if the patient’s heart rate is above the threshold for demand pacing.

-Dual chamber pacemakers (right atrial and ventricular leads) work on a similar system (although obviously slightly more complex) triggered initially by the P wave.
+Dual-chamber pacemakers (right atrial and ventricular leads) work using a similar system (although obviously slightly more complex) triggered initially by the P wave.
 The tracing below demonstrates all the combinations possible.

 How many leads do you need?

 Pacemaker implants usually have one, two or three leads.

 The atrial lead is placed in the right atrium to detect organised atrial contraction.
 If the patient is in permanent atrial fibrillation (AF), there is no organised atrial contraction so an atrial lead is pointless!
 These patients therefore only get a right ventricular lead.

 NOTE – pacemakers can sense when patients with paroxysmal AF go back and forth and can change mode accordingly turning the A lead on and off (MODE SWITCHING).
 These patients intermittently have organised atrial contraction and as such benefit from both an atrial and ventricular lead.

 Some patients with sinoatrial node disease but excellent AV node conduction (i.e. young patients) have an atrial pacemaker that ONLY HAS an atrial lead.
 However, older patients who are more likely to have or develop an AV node block will benefit in the long term from a dual-chamber implant.

 Atrial lead only→ Sino-atrial disease in young people with good AV node conduction